How to save money on your divorce with timing tips

 When you’re on the same page – swiftness pays

 One of the things we know about divorce is that the longer it takes the more it costs.
 Whilst it’s important to start on the same page (as we’ve just discussed), once you’re there, it’s vital to conclude negotiations as swiftly as you can.
-Unless your partner is determined to shaft you, good will is higher at the start of the process than at the end so you’re more likely to reach an acceptable outcome (for both of you) earlier on in the process.
+Unless your partner is determined to shaft you, goodwill is higher at the start of the process than at the end so you’re more likely to reach an acceptable outcome (for both of you) earlier on in the process.

 Endless back and forth over minor points wipes out goodwill and decreases trust.
-Staying pragmatic and focussed on the bigger picture rather than the smallest details will allow things to conclude with minimal emotional damage.
+Staying pragmatic and focused on the bigger picture rather than the smallest details will allow things to conclude with minimal emotional damage.
 Of course, there will be some lawyers who will argue against this (well, time is money!) preferring instead for every ‘what if’ and possible scenario to be thoroughly explored and dissected.
 It’s important to remember that what you feel you are entitled to, what the law says, and what is achievable to negotiate with your ex (without depleting your assets in a legal process) are all different things….
 Your settlement lies somewhere in the middle of this.

 Have a range of proposals not just ‘What you want’.
 Think about what’s really important to you and make a prioritised list.
 You won’t get everything.
 I’ll say that again… You won’t get everything!
-A good way of starting is to creating different proposals that vary the amount of capital you receive and the amount of maintenance you give or receive.
+A good way of starting is to create different proposals that vary the amount of capital you receive and the amount of maintenance you give or receive.
 This allows you to gauge what’s important to your partner and adjust how you present your options to each other.

 Divorce and separation are complex, especially if children are involved.
-Being emotionally ready and organised are the two single biggest factors in negotiating a swift, acceptable and amicable outcome
+Being emotionally ready and organised are the two single biggest factors in negotiating a swift, acceptable and amicable outcome.

-If you’d like to find out more or download the app, please click here .
+If you’d like to find out more or download the app, please click here.

 Start your amicable divorce journey